Skip to main content

 User app states

-You can use user app states to store information only relevant to a specific user and a specific app context.
-For example, storing minimal data concerning the configurable state of components used in your app.
-Thus, user app states can act as a "local storage" that transfers across sessions and devices used by that user.
+You can use user app states to store information that is relevant only to a specific user and app context.
+For example, the configurable state of components that are used in your app.
+User app states persist across that user's sessions and devices.

 App states

-Be aware that all users of the app can read app states.
-If your use-case allows for a user-scoped state, then the user app state is preferable as best practice.
+Be aware that all app users can read app states.
+If your use case allows for a user-scoped state, best practice is to use the the user app state.

 App states are accessible to all users; therefore, you can share specific states essential to the app's context.
 For example, you can create a workflow that fetches third-party data into your app function.
 Your app stores this information in its app state.
 All users of your app can then access this data.

-There are also use cases to write an app state in browser code.
-For example, the app can allow the user to share some meta information, only relevant in the context of this app, with other users.
+There are also use cases for writing an app state in browser code.
+For example, the app can allow the user to share some meta information (that is only relevant in the context of this app) with other users.

 Limitations